Constructor-io/constructorio-ui-plp/README.md

 Dispatch the [Deploy Storybook](https://github.com/Constructor-io/constructorio-ui-plp/actions/workflows/deploy-storybook.yml) workflow in GitHub Actions.

-#### ℹ️Note: This is already done automatically when publishing a new version.
+#### ℹ️ Note: This is already done automatically when publishing a new version.

 ## Supporting Docs